 Rule 18: Do not cut your spaghetti.
 Twirl it on your fork.
 And unless you are 6 years old or younger, do not use a spoon.

 Rule 19: Do not eat bread with pasta.
-But you can (if eating with friends informally) fare la scarpetta, i.e. sop up the extra sauce that’s left after you’re finished the pasta (or another dish with a sauce).
+But you can (if eating with friends informally) fare la scarpetta, i.e. sop up the extra sauce after you’ve finished a pasta (or another dish with a sauce).
 Unless you are at home among friends, use a fork.
 Except in some regions of northern Italy, you will not find bread served with butter.
 If you ask for it, you may get some odd looks.
 Nor is dipping bread in olive oil as you wait for a meal an Italian custom.
-(It’s not clear where that got started.)
-There does exist an antipasto called pinzimonio consisting of cut fresh vegetables that you dip into olive oil seasoned with salt and pepper.
+(It’s unclear to me where that started.)
+There does exist an antipasto called pinzimonio where you dip cut fresh vegetables in seasoned olive oil.

 A final word of advice…

-Finally, let us close this primer on Italian food culture not with a rule but an attitude, summarized by the expression: “a tavola non s’invecchia”, meaning “at the table you do not age”.
+Finally, let’s close this primer on Italian food culture not with a rule but an attitude.
+You can sum it up with the old expression: “a tavola non s’invecchia”, meaning “at the table you do not age”.
 In other words, don’t rush through your meals, don’t eat them in your car while driving or at your desk.
 Sit down with friends, take your time and enjoy!

 The bread is an integral part of the meal and makes its appearance early.
 I can remember my grandmother appearing at the table as the family began to eat, a large round loaf in hand, and then slicing it as she held that loaf against her breast.
 There was something almost theatrical about it that I found mermerizing.
 And the bread was wonderful, too.